Our Clubs

 I have no blurb yet 🙁

-SOS Survivor is a club run by Science One alumni to help the current year of Science One students tackle the obstacles they may face in the challenging program.
-Our goal to make sure the students have a smooth transition from high school into university and this program, in addition to making their first year as enjoyable as possible.
+Logo failed to loadScience One Survivors (SOS) is a club run by Science One alumni to help the current year of Science One students tackle the obstacles they may face in the challenging program.
+Our goal to make sure Science One students have a smooth transition from high school to university and to make their first year as enjoyable as possible.

 NON-DEPARTMENTAL: